Amber Rose Sends Messages With NSFW Clothing Line

 However, this isn’t the only line Amber has marketed that features her favorite phrases and risqué modeling poses.
 An ABC affiliate site asked its readers if they were going to purchase any clothing from Amber’s “SlutWalk” line as she released controversial attire in 2015.

-“Amber Rose made headlines when she arrived at the VMA’s Sunday in a bodysuit with the words “slut,” “stripper,” “gold digger,” “b—-,” printed all over it.
+“Amber Rose made headlines when she arrived at the VMA’s Sunday in a bodysuit with the words ‘slut,’ ‘stripper,’ ‘gold digger,’ ‘b—-,’ printed all over it.
 It’s part of her #SlutWalk clothing line that you can buy right now.”

 Of course, Rose is making a statement with her current line and did so as well with her past apparel.